henriquefsa98/TypeSafeNeuralNetwork/README.md

  ```

-  All activation functions and theirs derivatives need to consider the Nat sizes compatibility at type level the be able to run
+  All activation functions and their derivatives need to consider the Nat sizes compatibility at type level to be able to run
  for all Networks, so that no activation should be able to modify the Vector sizes of any Network constructed, avoiding another
  kind of problems.